an-dr/abcmake/README.md

 add_main_component(<name> [INCLUDE_DIR] <includes> ...
 [SOURCE_DIR] <sources> ...)
 ```

 Add an executable target.
 It links all components in the **components** folder automatically.
-If the component is not an abcmake component, the directory will be added but the linking have to be done manually using [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html#target-link-libraries).
+If the component is not an abcmake component, the directory will be added but the linking has to be done manually using [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html#target-link-libraries).

-Default include and source directories are **include** and **src** respectively.
+The default include and source directories are **include** and **src** respectively.
 You can override them with your custom list of directories.

 ```cmake
 # Will look for `include` and `src` directories in the root folder,